VITA-Group/INS/README.md

 ```
 bash scripts/linear_eval.sh
 ```
-And infer on single scene and single style:
+Inference on scene-horns with style-gris1:
 ```
 bash scripts/infer_horns.sh
 ```
+## TODO

+More testing checkpoints and training scripts will be added.